 - If multiple political jurisdictions tax the property or building, all of the jurisdictions must pass a resolution approving the demolition.

 - The applicant’s resolution should also include the commitment that the local government will not allow the property to be used for ineligible uses that include government/public, parking, recreation and housing for at least three years after the award date.

 The building must have been vacant for three years prior to the proposed demolition.

 The local government must have control of the property at the time of grant award, either through a contractual arrangement or ownership.
 The contractual arrangement should include a development agreement with the private property owner that disallows the property from being used for ineligible uses including government/public, parking, recreation and housing for three years from the grant award date.

 The local government must contribute at least 25% of the total project cost as a cash match.
 The cash match must come from local government resources and may not be derived from other state or federal grant funds.
 If funds are awarded to the local government for a demolition project, certain pre-development expenditures made up to one year prior to the award date may be counted towards the local match requirement.

 There must be a reasonable expectation of private sector investment and job creation at the rehabilitated site.
 Properties zoned for residential use are not eligible for this grant.

-For more information about the Rural Building Demolition Program, contact the Economic Development Partnership of North Carolina at 919.447.7744 or firstname.lastname@example.org.
+For more information about the Rural Building Demolition Program, contact the Economic Development Partnership of North Carolina at (919) 447-7777 or by filling out our online form.